- Relatively easy and productive birding among the most scenically impressive areas of the province.

 - The chance to relax in the evenings over west coast cuisine and wine selection.

-From here we’ll fly to Vancouver on the mighty Fraser River delta.
+We begin in Vancouver on the mighty Fraser River delta.
 This city’s position makes it a huge draw for birders from around the world who seek migrants, breeding birds and vagrants.
 Highlights here include exciting shorebird viewing in Boundary Bay, montane birds of the North Shore Mountains and seabirds and rainforest specialties of Stanley Park.

 Vancouver Island awaits us after a two hour ferry ride.
 We’ll spend three days exploring birding hotspots near Victoria such as Swan Lake and Martindale Flats, and take a whale-watching tour to view orcas up close.
 We’ll visit the wild west coast near Tofino for a pelagic tour that opens up a world of possibilities for seabirds, and comb the beaches in hopes of whimbrels, eagles and perhaps even a wolf.